libralibra/UK_Teaching/Uni/Falmouth/COMP714/workshops/datascience/data_science.md

     , which will initiate the jupyter server and automatically open a browser to the current working folder.

    2. Run the notebook directly within Visual Studio Code, utilising the Jupyter extension that supports notebook editing and previewing.

+5. Google has an on-line version of notebook environment called [Colab](https://colab.research.google.com/), Google Colab has GPU and TPU support in a Jupyter environment, in which you can create new or upload your existing notebook to run on the cloud.
+You should be able to get $300 of Google Cloud Credits here: https://cloud.google.com/free/

 # JupyterLab Notebook
 [Top](#top)